-- 1. The Dean (or his or her designee) and the division chair (or at least one probationary or tenured faculty member) shall review the applications of all active members of the recruitment pool who possess the minimum qualifications needed and, based on the particular needs of the division or program and the students to be served, invite the best qualified applicants to an interview. - 2.
-While the interviews shall be conducted by the Dean (or his or her designee) and the division chair (or at least one probationary or tenured faculty member), the interview committee does not need to be composed of the same individuals who selected the applicants to be interviewed.
+- 1. The Dean (or their designee) and the division chair (or at least one probationary or tenured faculty member) shall review the applications of all active members of the recruitment pool who possess the minimum qualifications needed and, based on the particular needs of the division or program and the students to be served, invite the best qualified applicants to an interview. - 2.
+While the interviews shall be conducted by the Dean (or their designee) and the division chair (or at least one probationary or tenured faculty member), the interview committee does not need to be composed of the same individuals who selected the applicants to be interviewed.
 In any case, the interview committee shall prepare interview questions in advance, and may include development of teaching demonstrations, writing exercises, or other performance demonstrations relevant to the position. - 3.
-The Dean shall select the applicant or applicants to be recommended to the CEO/Provost for employment as part-time temporary faculty, but he or she shall refrain from making any formal offers of employment until the CEO/Provost has approved the action and confirmed that El Camino will accept the faculty member's assignment to the Compton Center.
+The Dean shall select the applicant or applicants to be recommended to the President/CEO for employment as part-time temporary faculty, but they shall refrain from making any formal offers of employment until the President/CEO has approved the action.